j4ndrw/BCUCSH-DeTraC/README.md

 Loading images from directory COVID19: 100%|██████████████████████████████████████████████████████████████████████████████████████████████████| 576/576 [01:11<00:00,  8.07it/s]
 Loading images from directory NORMAL: 100%|███████████████████████████████████████████████████████████████████████████████████████████████████| 317/317 [00:35<00:00,  8.92it/s]
 Loading images from directory PNEUMONIA: 100%|██████████████████████████████████████████████████████████████████████████████████████████████| 2358/2358 [02:56<00:00, 13.37it/s]

+            Choose a mode in which you wish to train:
+            1) Shallow-tuning (Fast, but inaccurate)
+            2) Deep-tuning (Slow and requires a lot of data, but accurate)
+            3) Fine-tuning

+> 3
+Pretrained model has 37 layers.
+> How many layers to train?: 25
+Freezing 12 layers and activating 25.
 [Epoch 1 stats]: train_loss = 0.78 | train_acc = 72.05% | val_loss = 0.74 | val_acc = 70.54%: 100%|███████████████████████████████████████████████| 1/1 [00:58<00:00, 58.58s/it]
 [[0.
 0. 0.18190212]
  [0.
 0. 0.11265005]